top of page

 About

 A classically trained musician, David Erick Ramos has been performing with the ocarina since 2006.
-He first discovered the instrument through Nintendo’s Legend of Zelda: Ocarina of Time, and has since built a large online following, especially on Youtube, where he has amassed over 77.3 million views on his ocarina music videos and tutorials.
+He first discovered the instrument through Nintendo’s Legend of Zelda: Ocarina of Time, and has since built a large online following, especially on YouTube, where he has amassed over 96.5 million views on his ocarina music videos and tutorials.

 Originally from San Antonio, TX, David has also toured throughout the United States for live performances and to promote the instrument through educational workshops.
 As a featured artist, David has performed with Nintendo’s “Legend of Zelda: Symphony of the Goddesses” concert tour and “Video Games Live”, the first and longest running video game concert series.
 He was also a featured performer at the 2015, 2017, and 2019 International Ocarina Festivals in Italy, as well as the 2018 and 2019 Ocarina Festivals in Seattle, WA.